sharifbhuiyan/School_District_Analysis/README.md

 </p>

-iv)	How does replacing the ninth-grade scores affect the following:

-Math and reading scores by grade
-Scores by school spending
-Scores by school size
-Scores by school type
+iv)	Since replacing the ninth-grade scores, in datafrme of each grade level Series for average math scores shcowing NaN.
+That means Thomas school's of 9th grade has no performance both on reading and math.
+It also impacted in spending range while creating spending_summary on Scores by school, size_summary on Scores by school size and type_summary on Scores by school type.